wallenjos01/MidnightProxy/README.md

 - `player_limit`: The maximum number of players allowed to connect to the proxy.
 Set to -1 to disable.

 ### Advanced options
-- `reconnect_timeout`: How many milliseconds a player has to reconnect after being transferred
+- `reconnect_timeout_sec`: How many seconds a player has to reconnect after being transferred
-- `reconnect_threads`: How many threads should be used to await reconnections
+- `backend_timeout_ms`: How many milliseconds the proxy should wait while attempting to connect to a backend server before assuming it is offline.
 - `auth_threads`: How many threads should be available for authentication requests
-- `backend_timeout`: The maximum number of milliseconds for a backend server to connect
-- `client_timeout`: The maximum number of milliseconds for a client to connect to the server
+- `force_authentication`: Whether the proxy should always attempt to authenticate connecting players, even if routing could be done without it

 ### Backends
-The `backends` section of the configuration file is used to define the backend servers and their connection precedence.
+The `backends` section of the configuration file is used to define the backend servers.
-The proxy can route players to different backends depending on a variety of factors.
 Each backend at minimum needs a name and address.
 A minimal backend configuration would look something like the following:
 ```json
 "backends": {
     "main": {